-In qualitative research, no set formula is rigidly applied to determine the sample size, as is the case in quantitative research (Morse 1998; Patton 2002; Padgett 2012).
+In qualitative research, no set formula is rigidly applied to determine the sample size, as is the case in quantitative research (Patton 2015; Padgett 2012, 2017).
 The sampling process is flexible, and at the start of the research the number of participants to be recruited is not definitely known.
-However, data saturation, a concept associated with grounded theory, is used by qualitative researchers as a way of justifying the number of research participants, and this is done during the data collection process.
-Saturation occurs when few new data are being generated (Bowen 2008; Padgett 2008, 2012; Bryman 2012).
+However, data saturation, a concept associated with grounded theory, is used by qualitative researchers as a way of justifying the number of research participants, and this is done during the data collection and analysis processes (Morse 2015b; Hennink et al. 2017; Saunders et al. 2017; Hennink et al. 2019).
+Saturation occurs when few new data are being generated (Bowen 2008; Bryman 2016; Padgett 2017).
 The number of samples are adequate when 'the emerging themes have been efficiently and effectively saturated with optimal quality data' (Carpenter & Suto 2008, p.
 152) and 'sufficient data to account for all aspects of the phenomenon have been obtained' (Morse et al. 2002, p.
 12).

 However, it is important that researchers separate the notion of saturating participants from data saturation (Morse et al. 2002).
-For grounded theory research, saturation occurs when new information fits into the categories that have already developed in the data analysis process (Carpenter & Suto 2008).
-See Chapter 11 on saturating participants in grounded theory.
+For grounded theory research, saturation occurs when new information fits into the categories that have already developed in the data analysis process (see Chapter 11 on saturating participants in grounded theory).

 It is also important to note that there are many other factors to consider in making decisions about the sample size.
-These include the scope of the research, the nature of the research question, the amount of useful information gained from each participant or research source, and the methodology and methods adopted in the study (Morse 2000a; Carpenter & Suto 2008).
+These include the scope of the research, the nature of the research question, the amount of useful information gained from each participant or research source, and the methodology and methods adopted in the study (Morse 2000a; Carpenter & Suto 2008; Padgett 2017; Hennink et al. 2019; Thomas & Mukherjee 2019).
 If the scope of the research question is broad, more participants or data sources will be essential.
 And it means that data saturation will take longer to reach.
 Some research topics are sensitive and it is difficult to locate the participants.
-It may mean that researchers can include only a small number of participants in the research and saturation may never be reached.
+It may mean that researchers can include only a small number of participants in the research and saturation may never be reached (see Thomas & Mukherjee 2019).

 The focus of sample size in qualitative research is on 'flexibility and depth'.
-A fundamental concern of this research is quality, not quantity.
-Qualitative researchers sample until they become saturated with data they require in their research, but they do not intend to maximise the breadth of their research (Padgett 2008, 2012).
-See Guest and colleagues (2006) for their exploration of the question of saturation from their qualitative study of sex workers in West Africa.
+A fundamental concern of qualitative research is quality, not quantity.
+Often, qualitative researchers sample until they become saturated with data they require in their research, but they do not intend to maximise the breadth of their research (Padgett 2017).
+There have been debates regarding saturation in qualitative research that readers will find useful when considering the sample size in their research.
+See Guest and colleagues (2006), O'Reilly and Parker (2012), Morse (2015a), Braun and Clarke (2016), Malterud and colleagues (2016), Guest and colleagues (2017), Hagaman and Wutich (2017), Hennink and colleagues (2017, 2019), Saunders and colleagues (2017), Blaikie (2018) and Sim and colleagues (2018a, b) for their explorations of the question of saturation and sample size from their qualitative studies.